Do You Edge or Mow First? - Trimyxs

 An infografics with books placed one on another and the question "Did you know?"

-Now that I've covered the basics, let's dive into the great debate: should I edge before or after I mow?
+Now that I've covered the basics, let's discuss the great debate: Should I mow or edge first?

 "There is no "right" order when it comes to mowing and edging."